 - We obtained the directors' going concern assessment which includes assessment of the recoverability of on lent funds to the group and other group entities.
-As such our work has focussed on the directors' review of the group business plans. - Assessment of the internal forecasting process to confirm the projections are prepared by appropriate personnel that are aware of the detailed figures in the forecast but also to have a high level understanding of the entity's market, strategy and profile in the customer base. - Obtaining details and assessing the availability of financing facilities, including the nature of facilities, repayment terms and financial covenants.
-We considered management's financial covenant compliance calculations through to December 2023 and confirmed the consistency of such calculations with the ratios stated in the relevant lender agreements.
+As such our work has focussed on the directors' review of the group business plans. - Assessment of the internal forecasting process to confirm the projections are prepared by appropriate personnel that are aware of the detailed figures in the forecast but also to have a high-level understanding of the entity's market, strategy and profile in the customer base. - Obtaining details and assessing the availability of financing facilities, including the nature of facilities, repayment terms and financial covenants.
+We considered management's financial covenant compliance calculations through to December 2024 and confirmed the consistency of such calculations with the ratios stated in the relevant lender agreements. - Consideration of the forecasts prepared by management and challenge of the key assumptions based on our knowledge of the business.
+As referred to in going concern accounting policy, management has modelled the financial plan against adverse changes in economic conditions including inflation and interest rates.